PalashTanejaPro/cvbot/plugins/templates/newbie.jinja2.md

 Try looking at some of our active issues and commenting on the ones that you think that you can solve!

 **If you are not familiar with Git then you should first read [this](https://rogerdudler.github.io/git-guide/)**

+Also, you can summon me by typing `cvbot list commands`